What is the ESG index?

 How to trade the ESG index

 The 100 different companies listed in our ESG index cover a wide range of sectors.
-Trading the index is similar to trading wider indices such as the NYSE or the FTSE, in the knowledge you’re trading ethically-sound stocks.
+Trading the index is similar to trading wider indices such as the Dow Jones or the FTSE 100, in the knowledge you’re trading ethically sound stocks.

 In the simplest terms, if you felt that US stocks on a general basis were overpriced, you could consider going short (or sell) on the ESG index, while if you felt a bull run was imminent you could go long (or buy) the index.